czarek009/MalinowyBASIC/doc/coding-rules.md

     - No variable name shall be longer than 31 characters.
     - No variable name shall contain any uppercase letters.
     - Underscores shall be used to separate words in variable names.
-    - The names of any pointer variables shall end with `_p`
-    - The names of any global variables shall end with `_g` 4.2 Rules:
+4.2 Rules:
     - All variables should be initialized at declaration.
     - Each variable should be defined in separate line.
     - All variables should have minimal required scope.

-    - All local variables should be defined at the top of their scope.
+### 5. General rules:
+    - Use two spaces instead tab to indent code.
+    - All test functions should be in separate test file that can be included in main